CDCgov/cfa-epinow2-pipeline/README.md

 ## Structure

 This repository contains the R package `{CFAEpiNow2Pipeline}` and follows standard R package conventions.
-All PRs must pass R CMD CHECK as part of the CI pipeline before merging to main.
+All PRs must pass `R CMD CHECK` as part of the CI pipeline before merging to main.
 See `CONTRIBUTING.md` for details on contributing to the repository.

 The package provides adapters and wrappers to run multiple `{EpiNow2}` models in parallel using cloud resources.
 It reads from a standardized input format and writes to a standardized output format.
-It enhances the `{EpiNow2}` package to support cloud deployments, adding logging, and standardizing the R environment.
+It enhances `{EpiNow2}` to support cloud deployments, further logging, and standardization of the R environment.

 Note: This package standardizes how `{EpiNow2}` integrates into CFA's pipeline but does _not_ manage pipeline deployment or kickoff, data extraction and transformation, or output visualization.